drBenway/pixi-vn-wiki/start/canvas-components.md

 # Canvas Components

 Pixi’VN provides a set of canvas components.
-These components are based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine with additional features to perform save and load operations.
+These components are based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine.

 ## Base Components